Stripping down the movement

 polystyrene.

-springs or weights, they and their pinions become lighter and more delicate.
-The
+further from the springs or weights, they and their pinions become lighter and

-wheels on the striking side often have pins set into them.
+more delicate.
+The wheels on the striking side often have pins set into

-mechanism and case.
-If chain needs to be replaced, make sure that the one fitted
+damage to the mechanism and case.
+If chain needs to be replaced, make sure that

-is correct before you order another with the same dimensions.
-Check that
+the one fitted is correct before you order another with the same dimensions.

-un-welded links have not stretched.
-For rope replacement, measure the internal
+Check that un-welded links have not stretched.
+For rope replacement, measure the

-distance between the pulley flanges inside the clock, not the weight
+internal distance between the pulley flanges inside the clock, not the

-pulley.
-The rope should be as wide as the pulleys will take without any friction
+weight pulley.
+The rope should be as wide as the pulleys will take without any

-occurring as a result of the rope touching the sides.
-If it touches, it may also
+friction occurring as a result of the rope touching the sides.
+If it touches, it